Tayruh/sadako/reference.md

 eval: (1 == 1)
 ```

-Be aware `{` `}` inline labels are not allowed with condition blocks and will be stripped during compiling.
+Be aware `{ }` inline labels are not allowed with condition blocks and will be stripped during compiling.

 ## Scenes

 Scenes are a way of expressing an event that is taking place or has taken place.
 Scenes can happen one after another, or many scenes at once.
 Whether they are running or not is based on conditions that are checked as every story script line is processed.

+### Examples

 To make it clear what role a scene performs, first we should look at some script without scenes.